 Activity coordinator (we prefer to call her “caring spirit”): Antonina Stasiuk and Agata Waśko.

-This programme aims to cultivate stable and safe relationships with families who were forced to flee their countries of origin.
-With a holistic approach toward the needs of individuals and families, we provide psychological and emotional support, while helping also in practical and organisational matters.
+This programme aims to cultivate stable and safe relationships with children and teenagers who were forced to flee their countries of origin.
+With a holistic approach toward the needs of individuals and families, we provide social and emotional support, while helping also in practical and organisational matters.
 This includes individual support or providing a creative safe space for children.

 Additional support may vary from a group trip to the zoo or swimming pool to organising a birthday party with a cake or helping to translate bureaucratic documents.

 Support and care for the relationships: Antonina Stasiuk

 With special thanks to Ken Wallingford, Małgorzata Burkot, Chiara Lioba, Ewa Cichocka, Javier Silva Mora, Maximilian Brase, Marta Łepkowska, and Christoph Thun for their commitment to the programme and families, and to Bissan Awwad, Rama al Ghamian, and Fatima Alhaji for linguistic and cultural interpretation support.